 As food ordering is making QR codes more popular and easy to use, hackers are thinking of new ways to trigger all sorts of trouble.

 A sign saying “Click this QR code for 20% off” may be a discount to your privacy and security instead of a deal.

 Hackers are using QR codes to bait people into scams.
 For example, a hacker may link you to malware to launch a ransomware attack.
 This is made possible since there really is nothing stopping a QR code to be programmed to launch and open virtually anything — even harmful websites and privately hosted malicious apps.

 How to avoid a QR code prying into your privacy

-My best advice, don’t point your phone at just any QR code.
+My best advice is, don’t point your phone at just any QR code.
 Think before you capture a QR code with your phone making sure it’s a trustable source.
-Never allow an app to be uploaded that did not come from the either the Apple App Store or Google play store directly.
+Never allow an app to be uploaded that did not come from either the Apple App Store or Google play store directly.

 If you’re using strong security protection software and apps on all of your devices, chances are that threats of these types can be intercepted before they cause harm.